 Preparing & Charring the Edamame

 - Place the frozen edamame in a bowl and soak it in hot water for 5 minutes.
 (If you are using fresh edamame, you can skip this step)

 - In a skillet, set the heat to medium heat and wait until it gets very hot.
 You do not need to put oil into the pan, since we are aiming to char it and not fry it.

-- Once the pan is very hot, add the edamame in, in a single layer.
-We want to make sure the pods are touching the bottom of the pan.
+- Once the pan is very hot, add the edamame in a single layer.
+We want to make sure each edamame pod is touching the bottom of the pan.
 Char it for 2-3 minutes per side.

 - When the edamame is charred, transfer it to a bowl and cover the bowl with a towel or plate and let it it steam while you make the lemon garlic butter.

 Making the Lemon Garlic Butter & Putting it Together

 - Finely chop 2 cloves garlic and set aside.

 - Squeeze a few lemon wedges until you get about 1 tablespoon lemon juice, and set it aside.

 - In a pan or skillet, set the stove to low heat and add in 3 tablespoons butter.

 - Once the butter has melted, add in the minced garlic and toast it.
 Make sure you keep stirring the garlic, so it doesn't burn.